[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 More information: $output-kp-data

-- The band structure will be saved into the directory band_struc1/
+- The band structure will be saved into the directory band_structure/

-- The densities will be saved into densities1/
+- The densities will be saved into densities/

-- The strain will be saved into strain1/
+- The strain will be saved into strain/

-- The current will be saved into current1/
+- The current will be saved into current/

-- Raw data will be saved into raw_data1/
+- Raw data will be saved into raw_data/

-- k.p data will be saved into kp_data1/
+- k.p data will be saved into kp_data/

-38. Now run the executable and have a look at the output files with some graphics packages (e.g. Origin, MS Excel, gnuplot, ...)
+37. Now run the executable and have a look at the output files.

-This time the calculation takes much more time (some minutes).
+This time the calculation takes more time (maybe even some minutes).

-39. In the k.p directory kp_data1/ you will find for each eigenvalue 3 files:
+38. In the k.p directory kp_data/ you will find for each eigenvalue 3 files:

 - eigenvalue